Infrastructure

 Web

 The web stack for nearly everything I do is as lean as possible.
 Landing pages and websites that used to run on WordPress and Ghost have all been converted to static Hugo sites.
 For everything that requires more functionality I tend to use as little JavaScript as possible.
-I run a few heavy-weight front-ends that make use of Angular, but I’m working on replacing those with more lightweight implementations, using stacks like Svelte.
+If something requires client-side interactivity I use Svelte/SvelteKit.
+In most cases, however, I try to get everything done on the server-side.
+I’m still a fan and user of Elixir/Phoenix, Ruby/Rails and similar server-side frameworks.
+Especially in terms of developer experience Ruby/Rails is still unmatched.

 This Site